 A nationally recognized advocate and award-winning leader, Chlo’e brings over a decade of trailblazing experience advancing equity through policy, trauma-informed care, and bold storytelling.
 She centers Black youth and youth of color, transforming their creativity into powerful civic action.

-Chlo’e holds key roles shaping the next generation: Policy Director at New Virginia Majority, Adjunct Faculty at Southern New Hampshire University, and Creative Mentor to the DMV Youth Slam Team Coach and Youth Poet Laureates at Words, Beats, and Life, where her mentorship transforms young poets into fearless “artivists,” using storytelling as a radical tool for healing and social change.
+Chlo’e holds key roles shaping the next generation: Policy Director at New Virginia Majority and Creative Mentor to the DMV Youth Slam Team Coach and Youth Poet Laureates at Words, Beats, and Life, where her mentorship transforms young poets into fearless “artivists,” using storytelling as a radical tool for healing and social change.

 She’s the visionary behind Virginia’s first-ever Racial Truth & Reconciliation Week, a landmark recognized by Governor Ralph Northam, and sparked the statewide campaign that made Virginia the first Southern state to declare racism a public health crisis.